Last Updated: February 18, 2022

 If neither of the listed options works for you and you still don’t know how to get out of debt, there is one solution left — personal bankruptcy.
 This is the last resort in case you’re not able to pay as agreed in your debt settlement or management plan.
 It’s also an excellent alternative for all who wonder how to get out of paying debt collectors or are troubled with crushing medical debts.

 Though declaring bankruptcy offers an excellent opportunity to have zero debt, it still has adverse and far-reaching consequences.
 The most severe is long-term damage to your credit score.
 Namely, it will remain on your record for up to a decade.
 As a result, it can prevent you from applying to an unsecured or secured loan or increase your insurance rates.
 As such, it should be the last option to consider when pondering how to get out of debt fast.
+Not to mention, bankruptcies aren’t free, so you will also need to shell out money for the costs.

 Types of bankruptices